-After two years of reflection on these three cases, I was left with four questions: Is this a subset of a larger issue?
-What is the cost to the Army?
-Are we missing this in our risk management?
-How can we mitigate the risk without impacting training?
+After two years of reflection on these three cases, I was left with four questions:

+- Is this a subset of a larger issue? - What is the cost to the Army? - Are we missing this in our risk management? - How can we mitigate the risk without impacting training?

-Is there an issue?
+Is There an Issue?

-Necrotizing fasciitis is a severe bacterial infection, one of many skin and soft-tissue infections (SSTI).
-From 2013 to 2016, there were 282,571 SSTIs reported by medical providers across the active-duty military.
-That number accounts only for those SMs who sought treatment and amounted to 558 infections per 10,000 SMs per year, or 5.6 percent per year.
-There were 10,904 more infections in the deployed environment, which amounted to 460 infections per 10,000 SMs per year or 4.6 percent per year.

-Stated more clearly, each year 5.6 percent of home-station SMs and 4.6 percent of deployed SMs developed an infection requiring treatment.
+Necrotizing Fasciitis is a severe bacterial infection, one of many skin and soft tissue infections (SSTIs).
+From 2013-2016, there were 282,571 SSTIs reported by medical providers across the active-duty military.
+That number accounts only for those service members (SMs) who sought treatment and amounted to 558 infections per 10,000 SMs/year or 5.6 percent per year.
+There were an additional 10,904 infections in the deployed environment, which amounted to 460 infections per 10,000 SMs/year or 4.6 percent per year.
+Stated more clearly, each year 5.6 percent of home-station service members and 4.6 percent of deployed service members developed an infection requiring treatment.
 Of those, 238,925 required treatment by a medical provider (as opposed to a combat medic).
-Those 238,925 cases of SSTIs resulted in 395,361 office visits and 19,213 hospital-bed days.
+Those 238,925 cases of SSTIs resulted in 395,361 office visits and 19,213 hospital bed days.

-In a separate data analysis, from 2017 to 2020 there were 90,251 infections across all U.S. Army components.
-Those infections resulted in 123,698 doctor visits and 7,240 hospital-bed days.
-10 In the active-duty Army, that amounted to 337 infections per 10,000 SMs a year or 3.4 percent.
-11
+In a separate data analysis from 2017-2020, there were 90,251 infections across all U.S. Army components.
+Those infections resulted in 123,698 doctor visits and 7,240 hospital bed days.
+In the active-duty Army, that amounted to 337 infections per 10,000 SMs/year or 3.4 percent.
 These numbers account only for reported incidents and do not account for where the infections took place.
-SSTIs are more likely to occur where infrequent hand-washing and bathing, abrasions, environmental contamination and close Soldier proximity are more frequent.
-This suggests that SSTIs are more likely to occur in a field environment among maneuver forces.

-This assertion is supported by the study's finding that eight of the top 10 sites for SSTI rates house brigade combat teams (BCTs): Fort Benning, GA (one); Fort Bragg, NC (two); Fort Hood, TX (three); Fort Campbell, KY (six); Fort Bliss, TX (seven); Fort Sill, OK (eight); Fort Carson, CO (nine); and Fort Stewart, GA (10).
-These installations were all in the top 10 for case rates in the Army.12

-Considering environmental factors and duty-station infection rates, it is likely the problem for active-duty maneuver forces in a field-training environment is well above 3.4 percent.13
+SSTIs are more likely to occur where infrequent handwashing and bathing, abrasions, environmental contamination, and close Soldier proximity are more frequent.
+This suggests that SSTIs are more likely to occur in a field environment amongst maneuver forces.
+This assertion is supported by the study's finding that eight of the top 10 sites for SSTI rates housed brigade combat teams: Fort Benning (1), Fort Bragg (2), Fort Hood (3), Fort Campbell (6), Fort Bliss (7), Fort Sill (8), Fort Carson (9), and Fort Stewart (10) were all in the top 10 for case rates in the Army.
+Considering environmental factors and duty-station infection rates, it is likely the problem for active-duty maneuver forces in a field training environment is well above 3.4 percent.

-What is the cost?
+What is the Cost?

 As I considered potential costs, I began to realize how complicated the issue is.
-I identified the following categories of cost:
+I identified the following categories of cost: treatment dollars, readiness while deployed, Soldier well-being, duty days/training days and unit medical readiness, and schoolhouse dollars and certifications.

-- Treatment dollars;

-- Readiness while deployed;

-- Soldier well-being;

-- Duty days/training days and unit medical readiness; and

-- Schoolhouse dollars and certifications.